IBM/BlueXolo/INSTALL.md

 ```

-#Install Postgresql
+#Install PostgreSQL
-Postgress sql is a relational database, it is the default db to use with bluexolo
+PostgreSQL is a relational database, it is the default db to use with bluexolo

 ```
 #install posgtress
 yum install postgresql-server postgresql-contrib
-#Initialize postresql database
+#Initialize PostgreSQL database
 postgresql-setup initdb
 ```